 PGCET 2020 Counselling

-Karnataka PGCET Counselling process is expected to be conducted on 2nd week of September (tentative).
-KEA conducts the counselling both through online mode via option entry by candidates.
+The Karnataka PGCET 2020 Counselling process is expected to be conducted after the exams are over.
+The KEA conducts the counselling both through online mode via option entry by candidates.

 There are five stages in the Karnataka PGCET 2020 Counselling process which are the Online Registration, Verification of Documents, Filling of Preference Form, Seat Allotment, and Reporting to the Allotted College.